-Stolen Horizon Air plane ‘a serious breach,’ could point to flaws in airport security, expert says
+Stolen Horizon Air plane ‘a serious breach,’ raises questions about airport security

 It is unclear what he meant by that comment.
 It could be some sort of action aerial video game, or possibly he was referring to his use of flight simulators, which can be accessed by the general public and give detailed flying information for specific aircraft.

-“The bottom line is that people approach it as a video game … It does give a very real feel, and the level of fidelity is really astonishing,” said Jon Ostrower, the Seattle area-based editor of Air Current, an aviation publication.
+“The bottom line is that people approach it as a video game … It does give a very real feel, and the level of fidelity is really astonishing,” said Jon Ostrower, the Seattle-area-based editor of Air Current, an aviation publication.

 Ostrower also said that many members of the aviation community freely share their knowledge about how aircraft work, and that could be another way the Horizon employee learned about flying.

-The stolen — and now crashed — aircraft was parked for the evening on Friday.
+The stolen — and now crashed — aircraft had been parked for the evening Friday.

 Sea-Tac airlines, including Horizon, have been using parking spots about a half mile from the terminal.
 Locked down for the night, the plane should have had security tape around the doors so the next crew would know if anyone had entered without authorization.

-The employee used a push back tractor to rotate the plane 180-degrees.
-That put it in position to taxi and make forward progress toward take off, according to Mike Ehl, from the Port of Seattle.
+The employee used a push-back tractor to rotate the plane 180 degrees.
+That put it in position to taxi and make forward progress toward takeoff, according to Mike Ehl, from the Port of Seattle.

-That was one of his jobs with Horizon along with baggage handling and tidying the aircraft.
+That was one of Russell’s jobs with Horizon, along with baggage handling and tidying the aircraft.

 He would also have had to remove chocks that hold wheels in place and remove parking brakes, according to a Horizon Air pilot who flies Q400s and spoke to The Seattle Times about getting the aircraft off the ground.